rahullohakare20/marvel-super-hero-app/README.md

 To run the project
 ### `npm run start`

-it will run on localhost:3000
+The app will run on localhost:3000